Bio and Disclosures

-I have been involved in student civic engagement and service learning for over ten years.
+I have been involved in student civic engagement and service learning for more than a decade.
 While at UMass I worked in the Office of Community Service Learning, managing strategic communications and the office’s independent study program.
 Before that, I worked as Policy and Communications Associate for Campus Compact, a national coalition of more than 1,000 colleges and universities committed to fulfilling the civic purposes of higher education.
 I coordinated external relations with legislators, the White House, federal agencies, and corporations and developed a national advocacy coalition for service learning legislation and funding.
 I’ve edited and authored service-learning faculty development publications, coordinated a national faculty award program and edited an academic service-learning journal.

 In addition to my work, I’m involved with a number organizations as a board member and advisor.